rackerlabs/rackspace-how-to/content/rackspace-email/upgrade-to-rackspace-email-plus.md

 4. After you review the information on this page, click **Upgrade Domain**.

    **Warning:** Allow the upgrade to complete before making any other changes.
-The process usually takes a few seconds per mailbox being upgraded.
+Each mailbox takes a few seconds to upgrade.

    When the domain has successfully upgraded to Rackspace Email Plus, the mailbox list page appears and a message appears stating "Success!
 All Rackspace Email users on yourdomainexample.com have been upgraded to Rackspace Email Plus."